What you need to know before integrating or migrating a PingID account into a PingOne environment

 -

-If integration succeeds: To rollback your PingID account to a standalone account, you must delete your PingOne environment within 14 days of the successful integration.
+If integration succeeds: To roll back your PingID account to a standalone account, you must delete your PingOne environment within 14 days of the successful integration.
 Any configurations made in PingOne during the period from successful integration to rollback are lost.

 -